The Differences Between Chief and Assistant Curators

 Unless they're especially small and have only one curator, most art museums typically have one chief curator and several assistant curators.

 The chief curator's most basic responsibilities involve overseeing the museum's programming, exhibitions, and its permanent collection.
-It's their vision and their strategy that are most apparent in the museum's overall image, so it's a heady job that requires someone with confidence and drive.
+It's their vision and their strategy that are most apparent in the museum's overall image, so it's a powerful job that requires someone with confidence and drive.

 Assistant Curators Play Backup

 Assistant curators function more like administrative assistants and help the chief curator fulfill the art museum's mission.
 They'll be called upon to perform a variety of tasks, and should be prepared to step in for the chief curator when needed.